liranme/redisinsight-secure/README.md

 ## License

+### Chart License

+This Helm chart is licensed under the [Apache License 2.0](LICENSE).

+### RedisInsight License

+RedisInsight itself is a product of Redis Ltd. and is subject to the [RedisInsight License Terms](https://redis.io/legal/redis-insight-license-terms/).
+By using this chart, you accept the RedisInsight License Agreement.

-Please read and accept the [RedisInsight License Terms](https://redis.io/legal/redis-insight-license-terms/) before using this chart.
+**Important**: This chart helps you deploy RedisInsight, but the usage of RedisInsight itself is governed by its own license.
+Make sure to read and accept the RedisInsight License Terms before using this chart.